borisdvlpr/epicshelter/docs/orchestration-layer-architecture.md

 ![Epicshelter Orchestration Layer Architecture](../assets/orchestration-layer-architecture.png)

-This infrastructure provides a cloud-agnostic, GitOps-driven approach to building scalable and resilient systems.
+This architecture provides a cloud-agnostic, GitOps-driven approach to building scalable and resilient systems.
 It combines local Kubernetes development with automated cloud provisioning using ArgoCD and Crossplane, enabling consistent infrastructure management across any cloud provider.

 ## Core Components

-### Local Development Clusters

-Lightweight Kubernetes clusters running on developer workstations that mirror production infrastructure.
+- **Local Development Clusters** - Lightweight Kubernetes clusters running on developer workstations that mirror production infrastructure.
 These clusters provide a complete development and testing environment with quick feedback loops, allowing infrastructure validation before committing changes to the GitOps workflow.

-### GitOps Repository

-A centralized Git repository containing all infrastructure definitions, application manifests, and configuration files.
+- **GitOps Repository** - A centralized Git repository containing all infrastructure definitions, application manifests, and configuration files.
 This serves as the single source of truth for the system's state, providing clear visibility of infrastructure evolution through standard Git workflows.

-### ArgoCD

-The GitOps operator responsible for monitoring the Git repository and ensuring continuous synchronization between the desired state in Git and the actual state of both local and cloud environments.
-The architecture uses two distinct ArgoCD applications:
-- One for application workloads and configurations
-- Another for infrastructure resources and lifecycle management
+- **ArgoCD** - The GitOps operator responsible for monitoring the Git repository and ensuring continuous synchronization between the desired state in Git and the actual state of both local and cloud environments.
+The architecture uses two distinct ArgoCD applications, one for application workloads and configurations, another for infrastructure resources and lifecycle management

-### Crossplane

-The cloud-agnostic infrastructure provisioning engine that translates Kubernetes Custom Resource Definitions (CRDs) into actual cloud resources.
+- **Crossplane** - The cloud-agnostic infrastructure provisioning engine that translates Kubernetes Custom Resource Definitions (CRDs) into actual cloud resources.
 It provides a standardized abstraction layer that decouples infrastructure definitions from specific cloud provider implementations, enabling seamless provider switching through configuration changes.

 ## Architecture Design